BitCoyote/Solution-Enablement-Process/docs/environment.md

 ### SQL Server
 * SQL_SERVER_HOST= The hostname of the SQL server to connect to.
 * SQL_SERVER_USER = The login username for the SQL Server user.
-Defaults to `jegdba`
+Defaults to `sepdba`
 * SQL_SERVER_PASS= SQL Server pass should be stored in Azure key vault or in system env variables for non-local environments
 * SQL_SERVER_PORT= SQL Server port number.
 Defaults to `1433`
 * SQL_SERVER_DB= The name of the SQL Server database.
 * SQL_SERVER_DIALECT= SQL Server dialect to use for the database.
 Usually `mssql` for running the application or `sqlite` for automated testing

 ### Automated Testing
 * BYPASS_AUTH= When true, skips token validation on the backend authentication middleware.
 Defaults to `false`.
 * TESTING_USER= The testing user used for non-mocked calls to the Microsoft API during tests.
 This should always be a user on a developer tenant.
 * TESTING_PASS= The password for the testing user.